drandx/intellifilter/README.md

 # intellifilter
 Machine learning system to filter websites based on their content (Undergrad Final Project).
-The idea of this GitHub project is to bring back to life my graduation project with Machine Learning tools available now.
+The idea of this GitHub project is to bring back to life my graduation project with Machine Learning tools available now and make it scalable and production-ready if anyone would like to use it.

 Intellifilter was initially built in 2008 and 2009 with the next tools: